OpenWaterFoundation/owf-tstool-reclamationhdb-plugin/doc-user-mkdocs-project/docs/getting-started/getting-started.md

 Multiple versions of TSTool can be installed to facilitate transition from older to newer versions.

-To process a command file in batch mode without showing the user interface, use a command line similar to the following:
+To process a command file in batch mode without showing the user interface, use a command line similar to the following.
+The leading `--` are needed to separate options for the TSTool run script from the TSTool application.

 ```
-tstool -–commands commands.tstool
+tstool -- -–commands commands.tstool
 ```

 It is customary to name command files with a `.tstool` file extension.